 Information not available on the web site is available by request.
 To request specific data, please use the Information Request page.
 All requests should be made through the request form to insure they are processed in an efficient and timely manner.

 DSIR works with other departments and organizations on campus to provide accurate information for accreditation and academic audit reports, grant proposals, and other projects.
-Our office assists with survey administration and Student Learning Outcomes rubrics as well as coordinating university access to survey administration software.
+Our office assists with survey administration.

 As part of its mission, DSIR tracks and reports data for federal and state agencies, including the Integrated Postsecondary Education Data System (IPEDS) and Tennessee Higher Education Commission (THEC).
 Two important statistics used by these agencies include the retention rate and the graduation rate.
 To provide these statistics, APSU monitors all of the first-time freshmen entering APSU in the summer and fall in one year as a cohort, or a specially defined group of students sharing specific characteristics established for tracking purposes.
 For example, the 2010 cohort includes first-time freshmen who entered APSU in the summer and fall of 2010.
 The cohort does not include freshmen who were here in previous years and returned in fall 2010.
 Nor does it include freshmen who transfer from other institutions.

 A retention rate is the percent of students in a cohort returning for their second year at the institution.
 The cohort consists of the number of students entering APSU as full-time, first-time, degree-seeking undergraduates in a particular year.
 For example, the retention rate for the 2010 cohort is the percent of the full-time, first-time, degree-seeking students who entered in the fall of 2010 and returned in the fall of 2011.
 The rate is not related to the student’s level; that is, students who are still freshmen when returning for their second year are included in the retention rate.